 Types of Seminars

-Our Forecasting seminars are held jointly with the Federal Forecasters Consortium and cover a wide-range of forecasting-related topics including the methodology of forecasting and forecast evaluation as well as the use of forecasts for policy and decision making.
-The seminars often focus on economic forecasts, but also branch out into other areas of forecasting such as political, climate, and health forecasts.
+Our Econometrics and Forecasting Seminar is held jointly with the Federal Forecasters Consortium.
+The seminar covers a wide-range of topics in econometrics and forecasting.
+Econometrics-related topics include both theoretical and applied topics in micro-econometrics and time-series econometrics.
+Forecasting-related topics including the methodology of forecasting and forecast evaluation as well as the use of forecasts for policy and decision making.
+These seminars often focus on economic forecasts, but also branch out into other areas of forecasting such as political, climate, and health forecasts.

 The Microeconomics seminar is a forum for research on economic decisions made by individuals and firms.
 The seminar covers microeconomic theory and several applied fields, including economic history, education, health, industrial organization, labor, public, and urban economics.